indigo-dc/wattson/gitbook/admin.md

 the Token Translation Service.
 ```
 yum update
-yum install ttsc
+yum install wattson
 ```

 ### From Source
-To be able to install ttsc from source, you need the go programming language version 1.5 or newer installed on the system.
+To be able to install wattson from source, you need the go programming language version 1.5 or newer installed on the system.

 The go programming language should be in the repository of your Linux distribution.